Note: Brodie’s final show as Billy in the West End (London) production of the show was on 9-Apr-2016.

 Total Performances as Billy: 143.95 (includes 1 partial show credited @.5, the 10th Anniversary show credited @.2 and the closing show credited @.25)

-Brodie Donougher was 12-years-old upon his BETM debut and from Blackpool in Lancashire, which is in the Northwest of England or, as it’s called, the North Shore.
-He lives there with his mum, Ashley, his dad, Keith, sisters Derrian, Jessica and Arroia, and brother, Emlyn.
+Brodie Donougher was 12 years old upon his BETM debut.
+He is from Blackpool in Lancashire, which is in the Northwest of England or, as it’s called, the North Shore.
+He lived there with his mum, Ashley, his dad, Keith, sisters Derrian, Jessica and Arroia, and brother, Emlyn.
 For academics, he’s gotten his primary school training at the Layton Primary School in Blackpool.

-Brodie’s early passion has been gymnastics.
-From a young age, he’s studied at the Garstang School of Gymnastics.
-Here are a couple of brief videos taken by family members that illustrate the strength and skill Brodie has acquired over the early years of his life.
+Brodie’s early passion was gymnastics.
+From a young age, he studied at the Garstang School of Gymnastics.
+Here are a couple of brief videos taken by family members that illustrate the strength and skill that Brodie acquired over the early years of his life.

 Credit: Video by Jess Donougher